mus-nature-ca/museum-tracker/README.md

 ---------------------------------------
 - 0: pending, default on record creation
 - 1: first pass at downloading PDF directly from publisher failed
-- 2: second pass at downloading PDF from sci-hub failed, no further attempts will be made
+- 2: second passes at downloading PDF from sci-hub or from Crossref metadata failed, no further attempts will be made
 - 3: PDF downloaded, not yet scanned
 - 4: PDF scan complete